-DUAL CREDIT & DUAL ENROLLMENT
+DUAL CREDIT

-Dual credit programs are offered for high school students to take college-level courses and receive college and high school credits.
+Dual credit programs are offered for junior and senior high school students to take college-level courses and receive college and high school credits.
 The completed courses and grades are recorded on both the high school transcript and college transcript.
 The courses must be approved by the high school in advance.